CodeGlassDotIO/Docs/_docs/features/RealtimeRendering.md

 |   b-> F() b -> E();
 ```

-{% include alertNoTitle.html  type="info" content="You can improve the rendering performance in the <a href=\"#settings-window\">Settings Window</a>." %}

 ### Realtime Code Heatmap
 ![assets/img/ApplicationInstanceWindow/CodeHeatMapWindow.png](../../assets/img/ApplicationInstanceWindow/CodeHeatMapWindow.png)

 See [View - Realtime Code Heat map](../views/ApplicationInstanceDockWindow/CodeHeatMap.md) for view specific information.

-This render type gives you a Heat map kind of view into the realtime or previous collected data.

-With this you can view multiple realtime heat maps based on the data object type and statistics.<br/>
-For C# applications those are:
+This rendering view shows the statistics of your application in the form of a heat map.
+In this view you can group and sort your data in multiple different ways.

+For C# applications you can group the data by setting the `Object Type` option to one of the following values:
 - Method
 - Property
 - Class
 - Namespace
 - Process

-And the current selectable statistics are:
+To change what type of statistics it should sort by you can change the `Statistics` value.
+You can choose from the following options:
 - None
 - Total Calls
 - Total Call Duration